Shikaga/PitchBlackAnalysis/index.md

 Riddick is clearly the salient threat, the antagonist of a would be slasher film.
 Between his opening monologue and Johns doomsaying, we are given the impression that Riddick is a death dealing machine, that wouldn’t hesitate to “skullfuck you in your sleep”.

 Even in chains in his opening dialogue exchange with Fry he is clearly in control.
 Of course, he has somehow been captured.
 But we have all been here before.
-The villain getting captured as part of his grand plan was a little less hacknied in 2000, but has always been a classic trope of genre films.
+The villain getting captured as part of his grand plan was a little less hackneyed in 2000, but has always been a classic trope of genre films.

 And yet, this never seems to come to pass.
-Did he know that Johns would relase him?
+Did he know that Johns would release him?
 Did he know that the only way that he would be able to get off the planet would be to travel with the rest of the passengers, allowing them to get picked off one by one, thus requiring him to get captured?

 Indeed, it would not have been hard for to add a line of dialog for it to be so,

-RIDDICK: “Come on Carolyn, do you think I helped you out of the goodness of my heart?”
+RIDDICK: “Come on Carolyn.
+You think I helped you out of the goodness of my heart?”
 LAUGHS Fry shakes her head, visibly upset.
 RIDDICK: “I couldn’t make it all the way myself, I needed a distraction.
 That’s all you were to me Fry.
 Big, fat, juicy distractions” SMILES EVILY

-And yet, this is not the Riddick that we are given in this movie?
+And yet, this is not the Riddick that we are given in this movie.
 His role as antagonist does not outlive the first act.
 In fact, upon reflection, his actions of the first act are not conducive to an antagonist role when taken in context.
 Sure, he tried to incapacitate Johns in a bid to escape.
 But beyond that he doesn’t seem to bear any ill will to any of the crewmembers, even Johns.

 His stalking of Fry seems to have been simply out of curiosity.
 He did not kill (the gravedigger).

 The film definitely tries to give you the sense of his danger in the first act, but he never actually seems to provide a threat.

 That is not to say that he is a saint.
-He tries to help the others, but only to a degree.
-When one of the imam’s boys gets cornered by a creature, Riddick does not try to save him.
+He tries to help the other passengers, but only to a degree.
+When one of the Imam’s boys gets cornered by a creature, Riddick does not try to save him.
 He tells the boy to stay still, but when the boy runs, Riddick does nothing to intervene, clearly sensing the futility of trying to save boy.

-Johns in fact, posses a far more salient threat.
-Johns is completely selfish.
+Johns in fact, posses a far more salient threat to the survivors.
+Johns is selfish.
 We know this because he has a drug problem, and all junkies are evil.
 He was more than willing to kill Jack to save his own life, and he is fixing to betray Riddick from the moment that he frees him.

-Even so by the end of Pitch Black, I can’t help feeling that Riddick so completely fulfills both the Protagonist and Antagonist role perfectly.

-But if I have just layed out a case showing that he should not be considered the antagonist of Pitch Black, why is that I feel this way?
+Yet, despite Riddick often displaying cowardice and weakness, he still ends up being incredibly likeable.
+THis is largely due to the fact that he still lives by a code.

-It is because he performs acts that are unconcianable for a protagonist.
+It is because he performs acts that are unconscionable for a protagonist.
 When forced, he leaves Fry, Abu and Jack to die on the planet while he heads to safety.
-This is the actionas that we
+This makes Riddick seem like a hypocrite.

+When Johns decides to sacrifice Jack to get the rest of the group to the ship, Riddick dispatches him.
+Yet shortly after, Riddick abandons all the survivors to escape by himself.

+Why is it that the audience forgives him for this?
+On one hand, it is because he is a survivor, and we respect that.

 In many ways, this makes more sense.
 Indeed, Fry is very much of a Ripley character.
 She is competent, strong, treated as an equal by the rest of her crew.
 She is also eminently pragmatic.